tuladhar/multi-threaded-google-ban-checker/README.md

 **NOTE**:
 - If ban is detected at any stage no further requests will be made.
 - You will be notified once a ban is detected
-- Based on progress option used (see `--help` option), console is updated and results are displayed as soon as they're available .
+- Based on progress option used (see `--help` option), console is updated and results are displayed as soon as they're available
+-Please update these files as needed.
+-Always update the files before using this
+.

 ## Author